GDQuest/website/content/tutorial/godot/2d/tactical-rpg-movement/lessons/03.player-cursor/index.md

-+++
-title = "The player's cursor"
-author = "nathan"
+---
+author: nathan
-date = "2021-01-30"
+date: "2021-01-30"
-description = "We code the cursor, which allows the player to navigate the grid with either the mouse or the keyboard." weight = 4
+description: We code the cursor, which allows the player to navigate the grid with either the mouse or the keyboard.
-+++
+title: The player's cursor
+weight: 4
+---

 The cursor will allow the player to navigate the game board and to interact with a cell.